 If you have an International Driving Permit (IDP) from a country that is a part of (or recognizes) the Geneva Convention on Motor Traffic, then you may legally drive a motor vehicle in South Korea.
 However, the IDP is only good for 1 year.
-After that you must obtain a Korean driver’s license in order to continue to drive legally.
-The same rules apply for using your IDP in South Korea as with anywhere else:
+After that, you must obtain a Korean driver’s license in order to continue to drive legally.
+The same rules apply to using your IDP in South Korea as anywhere else:

 You must have your valid passport and original driver’s license on you while you operate a motor vehicle.

-If your original driver’s is suspended or expired, your IDP is no longer usable.
+If your original driver’s license is suspended or expired, your IDP is no longer usable.

 To see a list of the countries that issue and recognize the International Driving Permit, click here.